-3. (1) The woman representative for every district shall be elected by an electoral college comprising-

-Election of women representatives.

-- (a) all councillors at RC II and RC III level within the district; and - (b) all members of Parish Women Councils and Sub-County Women Councils within the district. - (2) Except as provided expressly in these Rules, the election of the women representatives shall be conducted by the Commission in accordance with the provisions of the Statute, with such modifications as the Commission may direct. - 4.
-(1) For purposes of the election of women representatives the returning officer shall prepare a register of the members of the electoral college within each parish of the district.
+- 3. (1) The woman representative for every district shall be elected by an electoral college comprising- - Election of women representatives. - (a) all councillors at RC II and RC III level within the district; and - (b) all members of Parish Women Councils and Sub-County Women Councils within the district. - (2) Except as provided expressly in these Rules, the election of the women representatives shall be conducted by the Commission in accordance with the provisions of the Statute, with such modifications as the Commission may direct. - (3) Nothing shall prevent a contesting candidate from voting. - 4.
+(1) For purposes of the election of district women representatives the returning officer shall prepare a register of the members of the electoral college within each parish of the district.